1nst4ll/mango-news/docs/api-documentation.md

 #### `POST /api/sunday-editions/generate`

 Manually triggers the generation of a new Sunday Edition post.
 This endpoint is protected and requires authentication.
+It can be triggered from the frontend settings page.

 *   **Authentication:** Required.
 *   **Request Body:** None.